xrdocs/programmability/_tutorials/2022-07-20-a-guide-to-on-box-python-scripting.md

 Normal list iteration is effective for leaf-lists, and we can access the `value` attribute of the leaf nodes.

 Similarly to exec scripts, we must go through the steps of activating the script with IOS-XR.
-You can follow [this](https://www.cisco.com/c/en/us/td/docs/routers/asr9000/software/asr9k-r7-5/programmability/configuration/guide/b-programmability-cg-asr9000-75x/config-scripts.html)  guide for the process of how to do so.
+You can follow <a href="https://www.cisco.com/c/en/us/td/docs/routers/asr9000/software/asr9k-r7-5/programmability/configuration/guide/b-programmability-cg-asr9000-75x/config-scripts.html" target="_blank">this</a> guide for the process of how to do so.

 You now have the information you need to begin implementing config scripts on your router.